pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/06-chain-experiments.rst

   The trial maker determines the logic in which trials are presented to the participant.

-These classes share many aspects with their static counterparts, but there also some key differences.
+These classes share many aspects with their static counterparts, but there are also some key differences.

 Chain nodes
 -----------